-Risk management, based on the type of device as well as its inherent risks, are also embedded within the IVDR with the expectation that this is taken into account while structuring the QMS.
+Risk management, based on the type of device as well as its inherent risks, is also embedded within the IVDR with the expectation that this is taken into account while structuring the QMS.
 For manufacturers that have more than one type of device, or devices which range across multiple classifications, this means that it is necessary to also reflect on which parts of the QMS can be scaled based on the device risk.
 This requires a deep understanding of both the devices and the QMS.
 Whenever a process has different requirements based on device classification, this should be noted and clearly expressed.
-A process may have select activities or outputs that are required for Class C and D products but are not required for Class B and A.
+A process can have specific activities or outputs that are required for Class C and D products but are not required for Class B and A.

-Throughout the regulation, we see the emphasis on the integration of risk management, and much of this is based on the classification of the device (see Figure 2).
+Throughout the regulation, there is emphasis on the integration of risk management, and much of this is based on the classification of the device.
 Manufacturers need to always have this risk-based approach in mind when implementing the QMS, ensuring that controls and checks put into place are appropriately scaled to the risk, since a one-size-fits-all approach will not meet the expectations of efficiency and effectiveness.

 As a company portfolio changes, through development or acquisition, it should be reviewed to ensure that any adaptations based on the risk of new products are taken into account.

-Some specific requirements are set out in Section 3 of Annex I. This includes a documented process to help ensure that each device has an adequate risk management plan, and that the process is continuous throughout the life cycle of the device so that the device remains safe and effective for its intended use.
-The reader finds that Section 3 of Annex I is substantially similar to ISO 14971 (Risk management for medical devices) with respect to the expectations of risk management.
+Some specific requirements are set out in Section 3 of Annex I of the IVDR.
+This includes a documented process to ensure that each device has an adequate risk management plan, and that the process is continuous throughout the life cycle of the device so that the device remains safe and effective for its intended use.
+The reader will find that Section 3 of Annex I is substantially similar to BS EN ISO 14971:2019, Medical devices - Application of risk management to medical devices, with respect to the expectations of risk management.
 General requirements include the identification of risks, including foreseeable misuse, mitigation of those risks with preference for design reduction to eliminate the risk as far as possible and communication of any residual risks to the user.
-Overall, the risk must be reduced to demonstrate that the benefits of the product outweigh any remaining risk.
-From a QMS perspective, the key is ensuring that risk management is a living activity throughout the product lifecycle and not something done only during product conception.
+Overall, the risk has to be reduced to demonstrate that the benefits of the product outweigh any remaining risk.
+From a QMS perspective, the key is ensuring that risk management is a living activity throughout the product life cycle and not something done only during product conception.
 Manufacturers can consider using a process map or similar methodology to demonstrate all of the points where risk management is incorporated.